Have You Ever Heard of Resistant Starch?

 Weight.

-Even how people feel day to day.
+How you feel from day to day.